 Most of these team members meet every week to discuss your child’s case, their progress and any new treatments or techniques that may help them.
 All are focused on helping your child and your family succeed against cancer.
 You will meet many members of your child’s team, but may never see others.

 Your child's care team works with you and your family throughout your child’s treatment.
-Children's Cancer Center is part of Batson Children's Hospital and the UMMC Cancer Institute.
+Children's Cancer Center is part of Batson Children's Hospital and the UMMC Cancer Center and Research Institute.
 Team members listen to you, talk to you and then talk to each other in an effort to provide the best and most seamless care possible.
 Our doctors, nurses and other specialists are involved every day in treating patients, teaching the next generation of caregivers and in doing research on how to better cure the very cancer your child may be battling.
 That means they stay up to date on the latest treatments and research available.

 This team also knows that battling any disease is emotionally, physically and financially draining and do all they can to help.
 For example, when possible, they will try to arrange all your child’s appointments for the same day and try to have various specialists visit your child in one room, so you don’t have to have to roam across the hospital’s large campus.
 Treatment caters to your child with toys, movies and other distractions to help ease the boredom and fear that can accompany medical visits.

 The first priority is curing your child’s cancer, but team members never forget they’re dealing with children.
 Needles will be a part of this healing process, but your child will get more hugs than shots from this team.
 If you choose, a family that has been in your situation will contact you to offer social support and the wisdom of their experience.

 Children's Cancer Center offers dozens of other support services your family and your child may use.
 Services include counselors, dentists, teachers and many others who work with your family during this critical time.